NIH Proteomics Interest Group

 ProtIG is an NIH Special Interest Group (SIG) that organizes seminars and workshops in relevant areas of proteomics, including talks on separation and protein identification methods, determination of post-translational modifications, protein-protein interactions, and bioinformatics and data management.
 A monthly seminar series is usually held at 12 pm on the Second Thursday of each month (always check the Mtgs/Seminars button on this page for these and other PROTIG announced meetings).
 To receive email announcements of ProtIG events, join the listserv (Join the SIG button on this page)

-March ProtIG Seminar
+September ProtIG Seminar

-1:00 pm - 2:00 pm ET
+3:00 pm - 4:00 pm ET

-NIH Building 50
+NIH Building 10

-This seminar will be videocast as a ZoomGov Meeting
+This seminar will be videocast on

 Seminars will be webcast online and available on the